ashwanthkumar/gocd-proxy-module/README.md

 All these modules are meant for compiling your code only and not meant to be packaged along.
 Always use "provided" scope when using these modules.

+## Components

+1. `gocd-proxy-module-database` - Contains the `:addon-api:database` from gocd/gocd.
+Used if you're building a Database Addon for GoCD.
+2. `gocd-proxy-module-system-environment` - Contains the `SystemEnvironment` class and related dependencies from `:base` module of gocd/gocd. `SystemEnvironment` gives you access to all the system properties of the server - again used along with database addon.

 ## Development

 To publish the updated version of the build to sonatype